OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 ## Braced Initializer Lists

-Format a braced list exactly like you would format a function call in its place.
+Format a braced list exactly like you would format a function call in its position.

 If the braced list follows a name (e.g. a type or variable name), format as if the `{}` were the parentheses of a function call with that name.
 If there is no name, assume a zero-length name.